Fariborz Pakseresht, ODHS Director

 She also has worked in Oregon local government and with other non-profits in policy advocacy, community engagement and program management positions, and has held leadership roles with United Way Worldwide.

 Don Erickson is the Chief Administrative Officer for the Oregon Department of Human Services.
 He oversees 12 programs which help support the work of the department, including: Contracts and Procurement; Facilities; Imaging and Records Management Services; Background Check Unit; Business Information Systems; Publications and Creative Services; Payment Accuracy and Recovery; and Program Integrity.

 Rob Kodiriy, Chief Financial Officer

-Michael McCormick, Aging & People with Disabilities Interim Director
+Nakeshia Knight-Coyle, Office of Aging and People with Disabilities Director